 SA mask rules: Where do I still need to wear a mask?
-(June 2022)
+(November 2022)

-Now is the perfect time to catch up on South Australia's mask rules, and protocols regarding the use of rapid antigen tests (RATs).
+Now is the perfect time to catch up on South Australia's mask rules, and protocols regarding the use of rapid antigen tests (RATs).Edit product set

-Here's what you need to know about South Australia's mask rules and restrictions regarding the usage of RATs.
+Here's what you need to know about South Australia's mask rules and recommendations regarding the usage of RATs.
 If you need to buy either of these items, check out our guides to purchasing RATs and N95 masks in South Australia.

 Mask rules in South Australia

 Wearing a mask in South Australia is recommended in the following settings:

 - If you have recently tested positive for COVID-19 and you are in a public place